 The same principles apply for systems without internet access; however, the process of moving the active license between computers is more involved.
 If multiple users require TAP on computers that are not typically connected to the internet then it is recommended that a license be purchased for each user or TAP be installed on a single Windows server to allow for multiple simultaneous users.
 The process of offline TAP activation and deactivation is straightforward; however, there are multiple steps and it may not be desirable to perform this action on a frequent/daily basis.

 This operation of a single- or multiple-seat system on a Windows network server computer (in contrast to installation on stand-alone computers, discussed above) is still a system limited by the number of simultaneous users based on the number of purchased seats.
 This configuration permits any number of “users” to use the software as long as the number using it simultaneously is at or below the number of purchased seats.
 This is a more typical choice for users who want to share work product, databases, etc., or who simply want to share the seats on a computer with local network access but without internet access.

 Multi-Seat System compared with Multiple Single-Seat Systems

-TAP users who have used multiple single-seat systems have had separate database information (Fixed Facility, Area Coverage studies, etc.) for each system on a stand-alone computer.
-Sharing of facility information or computed coverage results is possible but not easily facilitated between the separate machines.
+TAP users who have used multiple single-seat systems have separate database information and work product (Fixed Facility, Area Coverage studies, etc.) for each system on a stand-alone computer.
+Sharing of facility information or computed coverage results is possible but not automatic between the separate machines.